Pauan/nulan/notes/Namespaces.md

     $include! nou
       $use! foo

-And the above definitions of `$exclude!` and `$include!` don't use any trickery, they do everything using the *exact same* immutable data + mutable variables system that everything else uses, so it's 100% consistent.
+The above definitions of `$exclude!` and `$include!` don't use any trickery, they do everything using the *exact same* immutable data + mutable variables system that everything else uses, so it's 100% consistent.

 This system avoids many of the verbosities of Kernel's system while being easier to reason about, *much* faster, and still retaining tremendous amounts of flexibility.
 It also integrates in a consistent and seamless way with the rest of the language, which is a huge plus.